Unraveling the Controversy: Who Really Invented Email?

 Ray Tomlinson is credited with inventing email in 1971, while a 14-year-old boy, Shiva Ayyadurai, began his work on the same system for the University of Medicine and Dentistry of New Jersey in 1978.

-Ray Tomlinson enabled communications between users on different hosts connected to ARPANET, revolutionizing communication and laying the foundations for what would become the internet as we know it today.
+Ray Tomlinson enabled communications between users on different hosts connected to ARPANET, revolutionizing communication and laying the foundations for the internet as we know it today.

 Who invented email first, and when?